 I could slap myself, I really could.
 I wish I consulted Google for the things I’m about to tell you.
 I didn’t so here I am trying to save you from making the mistake I made.

-If you’re a new car owner or thinking about buying a used car or even a new one there are a few things you’ll want to check out before you negotiate price and hand over your hard-earned deposit.
+If you’re a new car owner or thinking about buying a used car or even a new one there are a few things you’ll want to check out.
+Especially before you negotiate price and hand over your hard-earned deposit.

-Before I start the list you’ll need to enlist the services of a mechanic, someone who really knows cars and is someone you can trust them.
+Before I start the list you’ll need to enlist the services of a mechanic, someone who really knows cars and is someone you can trust.
 You’ll need the mechanic or whoever you choose to go with you to check on all the things I’m about to tell you.

-Next, there is the engine oil.
+Next, there is engine oil.
 Typically when a company provides a full servicing of a vehicle it will include an engine oil and filter change, remember that.
-So it is imperative that you check the oil and filters on a new vehicle as many claim to service the vehicle before you are handed the keys and that may very not be true and you’re not likely to notice until it’s past the warranty date.
-On a used car however, while it is still important to check there’s not much that can be done because like I said earlier the owner might not want to do anything else to the car so all you can do is negotiate for a lower price if you find that the engine oil needs changing.
+So it is imperative that you check the oil and filters on a new vehicle.
+Many claim to service the vehicle before you are handed the keys and that may very not be true and you’re not likely to notice until it’s past the warranty date.
+On a used car, however, while it is still important to check there’s not much that can be done.
+Like I said earlier the owner might not want to do anything else to the car so all you can do is negotiate for a lower price if you find that the engine oil needs changing.

 Check the tyres.
 Pay close attention to the wear on them.
 You don’t want old worn tyres with little to no threading.

-Also check the shocks/shock absorbers, this is especially for the used vehicles.
+Check the shocks/shock absorbers.
+This is especially for the used vehicles.
 Shock absorbers are expensive especially the struts and you don’t want to leave the car mart thinking you have an a-ok vehicle only to find out 3 months later that you need shocks.
-That would be a shock in itself as a first time car owner.
+That would be a shock in itself as a first-time car owner.